Inventitech/strans/README.md

 But with `strans` we accomplished the same with much less brain work, without StackOverflow and Perl, but instead with pure joy!

-## Example 2: Convert full names to their initials.
+## Example 2: Convert full names to their initials

 ```
 printf "Moritz Beller\nGeorgios Gousios" |